Sample code for 30+ languages & platforms

 -- Use this certificate for our secure (SSL/TLS) connection:

-EXEC sp_OAMethod @ftp, 'SetSslClientCert', NULL, @cert
+EXEC sp_OAMethod @ftp, 'SetSslClientCert', @success OUT, @cert

 -- Connect and login to the FTP server.
 The connection is